ThatGuyJamal/sqlite-tenant-lib/readme.md

 - The library core is built on [rust-sqlite](https://docs.rs/rusqlite/0.31.0/rusqlite/index.html).
 You can read the docs here to understand how to access and use sqlite from this crate.
 - Example usage of the library can be found in [./examples](./examples)

+---

+If you need database migration support, I recommend using the [refinery](https://github.com/rust-db/refinery) library.
+After some thinking, I did not want to attempt to implement migrations myself as its complicated and smarter people have done it already.